Amutheswaran2004/Zomato-Landing-Page/README.md

 # Zomato Landing Page (Cloned)

 This is a simple static website built using HTML, CSS .
-It showcasee the exact cloned version of offial Zomato Landing page
+It showcase the exact cloned version of official Zomato Landing page

 ## Project Structure
 <pre> <code>